smcclatchy/r-pub-quality-graphics/_episodes/03-scatterplot.md

 ~~~
 {: .output}

 You can refer to variables by the column number or by name.
-Here are a few examples.
+Here are a few examples using the `pairs()` function, which is not part of the ggplot2 package.

 ~~~